apache/systemds/src/main/python/onnx_systemds/README.md

 to run onnx-systemds you need [onnx](https://github.com/onnx/onnx)

 * [Installation instructions](https://github.com/onnx/onnx#installation)
+* The conda install seems to work best
+* the environment variable `SYSTEMDS_ROOT` needs to be set to the root of the repository

 ## Usage

-For running onnx-systemds the environment variable `SYSTEMDS_ROOT` needs to be set.

 An example call from the `src/main/python` directory of systemds: